-We recognise our contractors' right to refuse to work if they believe it is likely to cause them serious harm.
+The trust recognises our contractors' right to refuse to work if they believe it is likely to cause them serious harm.
 The contractor must inform management of their reasons for refusal and shall enter into discussions in an effort to resolve differences in good faith.